What can I say?

 The new Han Solo Movie?
 Didn’t see it, don’t really care to, (and sure as hell don’t care who shot first).

-And he’s right.
 I’ve been much more rewarded since I finished my book than I ever was just being a fan of a movie or a sports team.
 I’ve gotten feedback from readers about something that I create from thin air.
 I’ve been asked to do a radio interview about my book and how I went about writing it.
-I’ve had my notions that maybe I could be a professional writer someday reinforced.
+I’ve had my notions that maybe, just maybe, I could be a professional writer someday reinforced.

 And besides, when Episodes 7-9 are abandoned and they decide to do the Thrawn Trilogy like they should have done in the first place, maybe a spark of fandom will be reignited in me.